 A second option is to opt for a 52º gap wedge and a 58º sand wedge.
 If you have a strong lofted pitching wedge (45 – 46º) you will then have an evenly distributed 6º gap between your wedges.

-This setup still offers good coverage of shots ranging from 120 – 60 yards and gives you good flexibility when chipping and pitching.
+This setup still offers good coverage for shots ranging from 120 – 60 yards and gives you good flexibility when chipping and pitching.
 The 58º sand wedge also gives you additional loft over a standard sand wedge, which will come in useful for deep bunker shots and high-lofted chips.

 This option gives you additional room for an extra fairway wood or hybrid which can be particularly useful if you find yourself having many long second shots into par 4s.